dotkernel/dotkernel/docs/Creating-a-Module/Routing-in-DotKernel-3.md

 ## Route allowing GET & POST and conditional paramter with multiple middleware

- * One parameter
+ * one parameter
    * `productId` is required and must be a digit (`\d+` is the regex pattern for digits)
- * Two middleware
+ * two middleware
- * Responds to GET & POST
+ * responds to GET & POST
    * `GET` - display the product data (before editing)
    * `POST` - change the product data